 Note: The split rubber washer allows a pre-terminated Ethernet cable to be used.
+Use RJ-45 connector without Snagless Jacket.

 Once the cable has been routed through the weather connection, and the RJ45 connection has been made, screw in the gland into the housing making sure it is tight enough for a water tight seal.
 Push the split rubber gasket into place and loosely screw the cap that goes over the rubber washer.